snapcrafters/sommelier-core/README.md

 * `INSTALL_FLAGS`: Windows-style CLI flags to pass to the installer.
 Many installers have CLI flags for silent installation, for example.
 * `WINEDLLOVERRIDES`: Override DLL loading behavior: configure Wine to choose between native and builtin DLLs.
 See [DLL Overrides](https://wiki.winehq.org/Wine_User%27s_Guide#DLL_Overrides) and [WINEDLLOVERRIDES](https://wiki.winehq.org/Wine_User%27s_Guide#WINEDLLOVERRIDES.3DDLL_Overrides) docs for more information.
 Example: `"mscoree,mshtml="`
 * `WINEESYNC`: set to `1` to enable esync.
 This can increase performance for some games, especially ones that rely heavily on the CPU.
 See [esync docs](https://github.com/zfigura/wine/blob/esync/README.esync) for more information.
-* `FORCE_WIN32`: All applications are run using `wine64` by default, which can run both 32-bit and 64-bit Windows binaries.
-Some 32-bit applications, however, have issues when you run them using `wine64`.
-For these applications, set `FORCE_WIN32` to `1` to force sommelier to use a 32-bit prefix.
+* `WINEARCH`: Wine will start an 64-bit environment by default.
+This runs both 32-bit and 64-bit Windows binaries.
+Some 32-bit applications, however, have issues when you run them in 64-bit Wine.
+For these applications, set `WINEARCH` to `win32` to use a 32-bit-only environment.

 ### Development and debugging